Soonling/hello-world/README.md

 And remember what Bruce Lee said: Do not hope for an easy life, hope for the strength to endure a difficult one.

 Got to get familiar with Git!

+Correction, got to get familiar with Git -- in command line!